Double Ball Roulette

 Answered by: Dan | Answered on: 2023-11-07

-Like any other casino game, Double Ball Roulette has been designed to give the house an edge over the player.
-While you may be given an extra chance to win a straight-up bet since there are two balls launched in the wheel, the game’s payouts have been adjusted so the increased player advantage can be offset.
-Instead of paying the standard 35 to 1, Double Ball Roulette offers merely 17 to 1 when you win a straight-up bet.
-The rest of the inside bets have also reduced payouts, significantly increasing the casino’s advantage.
+Like any other casino game, Double Ball Roulette is designed to give the house an edge over the player.
+Although having two balls increases the chance of hitting a straight-up number, the payouts have been adjusted to offset this advantage.
+Instead of the standard 35 to 1, a straight-up win in Double Ball Roulette pays only 17 to 1.
+All other inside bets are also paid at lower odds, which significantly increases the casino’s advantage.

-The way outside bets are won has also become more complicated as they require both balls to drop on the same betting area.
-As you can predict, this further increases the house edge in Double Ball Roulette.
-So, with significantly reduced payouts and difficult-to-win outside bets, one can easily estimate that even American roulette with its additional socket on the wheel has a lower house edge than Double Ball Roulette.
+Winning outside bets is even more difficult because both balls must land in the same betting area.
+As you might expect, this further raises the house edge in Double Ball Roulette.
+Therefore, with reduced payouts and harder to win outside bets, even American Roulette, with its extra pocket, carries a lower house edge than Double Ball Roulette.